taw00/manuscript-css/README.md

   https://www.shunn.net/format/ (the "modern" formats)
 - Prose manuscripts: short (scenes), long (chapters, scenes), narrative, nonnarrative
-- Poetry manuscripts: single or multiple poems, many poems (chapters, poems) *Note, the manuscript for multi-poem manuscripts does not meet industry standards yet.*
+- Poetry manuscripts: single or many poem manuscripts
 - US Letter, A4, and, though you shouldn't, A5, A6, US Half-letter
 - If you are CSS savvy, easy-to-alter settings for nearly everything (fonts, margins, spacing, even the dinkuses and the -30- indicator).